gokul-nath-s/Build-the-Network-and-Configure-Basic-Device-Settings-and-Configure-DHCPv6/README.md

 ## Installation and Usage

-To replicate this setup, follow these steps:
+To replicate this setup:

+1. **Open the Packet Tracer File:** Load the provided CISCO Packet Tracer file.
-1. **Cable the Network:** Set up the network topology as described.
+2. **Cable the Network:** Follow the setup as per the provided topology in the file.
-2. **Configure Switches and Routers:** Follow the configuration steps for each switch and router.
+3. **Configure Devices:** Implement the switch and router configurations as detailed.
-3. **Verify SLAAC and DHCPv6:** Use the provided commands to ensure proper IP address assignment and connectivity.
+4. **Verify Configurations:** Use Packet Tracer's simulation mode to verify SLAAC, DHCPv6, and routing.

 ## Contributing

 Contributions to this project are welcome.
-Please ensure that any proposed changes are well-documented and tested.
+Please ensure that any proposed changes are well-documented and tested within the CISCO Packet Tracer environment.

 ## Contact

 For any questions or feedback, please contact [Your Name] at [Your Email Address].